Transgender model Munroe Berf claims to feel unsafe in women’s presence.

 Transgender Crime Statistics

 Mr. Bergdorf went on to state, “Unfortunately it’s got to do with a narrative – the trans people are a threat to cisgender women.
 There no statistics to show that this is the case.”

-Within each nation around the world, only around 5-6% of prison inmates are women, and over 70% of these female inmates are convicted for non-violent crimes, mainly property crimes.
+Within each nation around the world, approximately 5-6% of prison inmates are women, and over 70% of these female inmates are convicted for non-violent crimes, mainly property crimes.
 Meanwhile, 94-95% of inmates are consistently biologically male, regardless of nation.
 Seven percent of transgender people are incarcerated during their lifetimes, compared with 2.7 percent of the general population, and most incarcerated transgender individuals are biologically male.

 According to a longitudinal peer-reviewed study on post-op transgender persons that is published in a highly-regarded academic journal,

 Male-to-females had a significantly increased risk for crime compared to female controls, but not compared to males.
 This indicates that they retained a male pattern regarding criminality.
 The same was true regarding violent crime.

 Some 48% of transgender prisoners are sex offenders, the Ministry of Justice said in a freedom of information answer earlier this year, compared with less than 20% of the prison population as a whole.